 Time-Inconsistent Risk Preferences in a Laboratory Experiment

-We conducted an experiment to explore the time-consistency of risk preferences in a multi-period betting game.
-Specifically, subjects planned their contingent betting decisions in advance then played the game dynamically later to determine whether their respective decisions matched.
-We found that subjects took more risk than planned in their initial bet and after losses.
-In addition, this increased risk was associated with an increase in breakeven mental accounting.
-Our findings indicate that immediacy of outcomes can lead to impulsive risk-taking behavior and highlight the importance of precommitment to long-term financial planning.
+There is a substantial literature which studies time-inconsistent temporal preferences.
+We conducted an experiment to explore time-inconsistency in the other dimension of investment preferences, i.e., risk preferences.
+We had subjects play a multi-period betting game where they planned their betting decisions in advance and then played the game dynamically later to see if these decisions matched their plan.
+We found that subjects took more risk than planned in their initial bet and after a loss where this increase in risk-taking is associated with an increase in breakeven mental accounting.
+Our findings shed light on the conditions under which emotions exacerbate mental accounting and other behavioral biases.

-Keywords: Experimental economics, Time inconsistency, Risk preference, Mental accounting, Behavioral finance
+Keywords: Experimental economics, Time inconsistency, Decision making, Risk preference, Mental accounting, Behavioral finance

 JEL Classification: C91, D81, G14